pcatach/pcatach.github.io/_posts/freud.md

 categories: social-science
 ---

-Freud's psychoanalysis is based on this hypothesis:

-> Mental processes (drivers of behaviour, will and thought) are unconscious and have a purpose, only a small fraction of them being conscious
+Sigmund Freud was not just the founder of psychoanalysis, but also the first person to systematically investigate how the mind works from a scientific perspective (or at least his understanding of science at the time).

 In his book "Introductory Lectures on Psychoanalysis", Freud attempts to condense into a series of lectures (given around 1915) the foundations for his theory of psychoanalysis.

+Freud's theory is based on this hypothesis: mental processes (drivers of behaviour, will and thought) are unconscious, only a small fraction of them being conscious.
+The distinction between "conscious" and "unconscious" here is that we have knowledge of our conscious mental processes.
+If you want
+An empirical definition, a conscious experience can be reported, while an unconscious one can't.

 The book is split into the study of 3 specific kinds of mental processes: faulty acts ("parapraxis"), dreams and neuroses.

 ## Faulty Acts